yssolk9102/kwk-virtual-curriculum-4/web-app/lessons/js-local-storage/index.md

 Your pseudo-code and the class discussion probably included the following ideas:
 - Inside the event handler, we need to set the newly-selected color to storage
-- When the page loads, we need to find out what color is in local storage and set the `div`s background color to that.
-If there isn't a color in local storage, we need to set it to black.
+- When the page loads, we need to find out what color is in Local Storage and set the `div`s background color to that.
+If there isn't a color in Local Storage, we need to set it to black.

 To save the color to storage, we'll add this line inside of the event handler: